 The sense resistor layout is also sensitive to coupling between the axes.
 The two sense resistors should not share a common ground connection trace or vias, because PCB traces have some resistance.
-A symmetrical layout for both fullbridges on both sides of the TMC2590 makes it easiest to ensure symmetry as well as minimum coupling and disturbance between both coil current regulators.
+A symmetrical layout for both fullbridges on both sides of the TMC262C makes it easiest to ensure symmetry as well as minimum coupling and disturbance between both coil current regulators.
 Use the differential sensing with individual GND connection near each sense resistors for best results at higher motor current.

-16.2 Exposed Die Pad
+17.2 Exposed Die Pad

 The exposed die pad and all GND pins must be connected to a solid ground plane spreading heat into the board and providing for a stable GND reference.
-All signals of the TMC2590 are referenced to GND.
+All signals of the TMC262 are referenced to GND.
 Directly connect all GND pins to a common ground area.

-16.3 Power Filtering
+17.3 Power Filtering

-A 470nF to 10μ F (6.3V, min.) ceramic filtering capacitor on 5VOUT should be placed as close as possible to the 5VOUT pin, with its GND return going directly to the nearest GND pin.
+The 470nF to $10\mu$ F (6.3V, min.) ceramic filtering capacitor on 5VOUT should be placed as close as possible to the 5VOUT pin, with its GND return going directly to the nearest GND pin.
 Use as short and as thick connections as possible.
 A 100nF filtering capacitor should be placed as close as possible from the VS pin to the ground plane.
-The motor MOSFET bridge supply pins should be decoupled with an electrolytic capacitor (>100 μ F is recommended) and a ceramic capacitor, placed close to the device.
+The motor MOSFET bridge supply pins should be decoupled with an electrolytic (>100μF is recommended) capacitor and a ceramic capacitor, placed close to the device.
+Also place minimum 100nF capacitor for VCC\IO close to the supply pin.